 Pipe material is chosen based on variables associated with an application, including:

-Certain fluids, for example, fuel or corrosive liquids, require pipes and flanges manufactured of stainless steel, alloy, or other non-corrosive materials.
-Pipes and flanges used for air or other non-corrosive applications may not require the same non-corrosive materials as acidic or caustic liquids.
-Similarly, for fuel, oil, or gas transport, the material must suit the application.
-In these cases, select a flange material that is compatible with both the pipe that will connect to it and the intended application.
+Certain fluids, for example, fuel or corrosive liquids, require pipes and flanges manufactured of stainless steel, alloy, or other corrosion resistant materials.
+Pipes and flanges used for air or other non-corrosive applications may not require the same corrosion resistant material as acidic or caustic liquids.

 The standards dictate the chemical composition, dimensions, and other specifications for flanges.
 Generally, your flange and pipe material should meet the same standards.

 American Society for Testing and Materials (ASTM) standards—displayed as the "grade" of the material used to manufacture the flange—is determined by the metal’s chemical composition.
-More specifically, this standard dictates how much carbon and other metals are allowed to make up the raw material.
+More specifically, this standard dictates how much carbon and other chemical elements are allowed to make up the raw material.

 American Water Works Association (AWWA) standards include specifications for steel and stainless steel.
 AWWA flanges include: